WhiteBlackGoose/dotfiles/README.md

 ### Features for developers

+(Note: this list is outdated, there's a lot more I do with nvim now)

 - Suggestions for C#, Rust, C work
   - Semantic completions pop up as you type
   - Disable errors/warnings with `Ctrl+q`